 Standing Up For Injured Workers In New Jersey

 If you have been injured on the job, our workers’ compensation lawyers are here for you.
-We have extensive experience and a proven record of success handling workers’ comp claims and appeals.
+We have extensive experience and a proven record of success in handling workers’ comp claims and appeals.

 Were You Injured On The Job?

 Workers’ compensation provides people who were injured on the job with benefits that cover medical bills and lost wages.
-The amount of compensation you receive depends upon a number of factors, including the severity of your injuries and the extent of your temporary or permanent disability.
+The amount of compensation you receive depends on a number of factors, including the severity of your injuries and the extent of your temporary or permanent disability.

 Our attorneys can help you navigate the complex process of pursuing workers’ compensation benefits in New Jersey.
 We also stand up for people who have lost loved ones in fatal work accidents.